 Originally posted over at The Evil Place in a slightly altered version.

-This post explains how to locate a developer according to this scheme, and describes how best to manage each developer personality-style.
+This post explains how to identify a developer according to this spectrum, and describes how best to manage each developer personality-style.

-Tame Ducks are easy to manage, get on with the job, etc. They produce decent working code, but won’t come up with the most innovative solutions.
+Tame Ducks: Tame Ducks are the backbone of any dev team.
+They’re competent, though not adventurous coders, inclined to reach for a StackOverflow answer when confronted by any unusual technical requirements.
+Tame Ducks are generally easy to manage, get on with the job, etc., but tend not to ask questions or push back on quite-clearly absurd requirements.
+They produce decent working code, but won’t come up with the most innovative solutions.
 Great maintenance coders.

 Credit: I first heard this Duck-Typing Scheme from an important mentor in my career, Nat Lunn, sometime around 1990, and so I must credit the whole story to him.
 Thanks, Nat!